-With a population of approximately 3.4 million, Cape Town is South Africa’s second most populous city and the capital of the Western Cape.
-Tourism makes a very important contribution to the local economy, with up to 5.5 million national and 1.8 million international tourists visiting the Western Cape each year.
+With a population of almost four million, Cape Town is South Africa’s second most populous city and the capital of the Western Cape.
+Many people in the country migrate to the city in hope of a better life.

 However, they often end up being unemployed and living in very poor conditions in informal settlements.
 Many families do not have access to safe drinking water or electricity, nor can they provide an education for their children.
 Inequalities based on race and ethnicity are the norm.
 Furthermore, HIV/AIDS is a real problem in the city, even more so than in many other parts of the country.